 Alleged drunk driver crashes into side of home

-GRAND RAPIDS, Mich. — A drunk driver is behind bars this morning after crashing into a home.
+GRAND RAPIDS, Mich. — A suspected drunk driver is behind bars after crashing into a home.

-This happening just after 2 a.m. on Plainfield Ave. near Fuller in Grand Rapids.
+This happened just after 2 a.m. on Plainfield Ave. near Fuller in Grand Rapids.

 Police say the driver drove his car through the side of a home into the living room.

-They say the driver, who is now in custody, suffered minor injuries but is expected to be ok, their name has not been released.
+They say the driver, who is now in custody, suffered minor injuries but is expected to be okay.

 1 Comment